unisport/sample/README.md

+In my solution the main Webservice file routes the requests using Flask.

+The code is structured into classes, so it is easier to switch between data sources and change the way the data is sorted and manipulated if needed, before the data is returned.

+Files:
+  WebserviceUnisportData.py:
+    contains: webservice checks the url for variables and routes the request.
+Return the data as json GetData.py:
+    contains: functions for getting data from Unisport json sample data or other sources of data SortData.py:
+    contains: functions for sorting the data fetched from unisport sample data or other sources ManipulateData.py:
+    contains: functions to create, update and delete products in unisport sample data

 _Fork this project and send us a pull request_

 Write a simple python webservice that uses, manipuates and returns the data found here: [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/).